MicrosoftDocs/azure-reference-other/studio-module-reference/latent-dirichlet-allocation.md

 For more information, see [Preprocess Text](preprocess-text.md) and [Named Entity Recognition](named-entity-recognition.md).

-In Studio, you can also use R or Python libraries for text processing: [Execute R Script](execute-r-script.md),  [Execute Python Script](execute-python-script.md)
+In Studio (classic), you can also use R or Python libraries for text processing: [Execute R Script](execute-r-script.md),  [Execute Python Script](execute-python-script.md)

 ## Examples